jayhsu0627/Wolverine_CARLA_Thunderhill/README.md

 ## What's this project about?
 ### Intution
-This project is inspired by[ Nitin Kapania's Stanford PhD thesis](https://github.com/nkapania/Wolverine), and [Charlotte Dorn's Indianapolis waypoint tracking project ](https://medium.com/@chardorn/creating-carla-waypoints-9d2cc5c6a656).
+This project is inspired by[ Nitin Kapania's Stanford PhD thesis](https://github.com/nkapania/Wolverine), [Final project for course 1 of the Coursera: Introduction to Self-Driving Cars](https://dingyan89.medium.com/three-methods-of-vehicle-lateral-control-pure-pursuit-stanley-and-mpc-db8cc1d32081), and [Charlotte Dorn's Indianapolis waypoint tracking project ](https://medium.com/@chardorn/creating-carla-waypoints-9d2cc5c6a656).
+What if we run a vitual Audi TT in Thunderhill racetrack to test Kapania's path generation algorithm?

 ### Where hosted